Are you trying to figure out the answer to, “What is the difference between a midwife and a doula?” Read this article to learn more.

 You can hire a midwife while you’re trying to conceive.

-They will be the ones to handle the prenatal tests and examinations, as well as the ones to help you make your birth plan.
+They will be the ones to handle the prenatal tests and examinations, as well as the ones to help you make your birth plan, says Baby List.

 They will typically be less pushy than a doctor.

-Many midwives have had children of there own (although there are midwives of all genders, so some have not).
+Many midwives have had children of their own (although there are midwives of all genders, so some have not).

 They’re more likely to be sensitive to the desires of the mother.